bbatsov/emacsredux/_posts/2013-03-30-go-back-to-previous-window.markdown

 ---
 layout: post
-title: "Go back to previous window"
+title: "Go Back to Previous Window"
 date: 2013-03-30 18:11
 comments: true
 tags:
 - Utilities
 ---

-Every Emacs user knows what `C-x o`(`other-window`) does - it moves your cursor to the next window.
+Every Emacs user knows what `C-x o` (`other-window`) does - it moves your cursor to the next window.
 When you're out of windows - the command will take you back to the first one.